Socialsuite

 • Tone: Professional, data-driven

-I mapped each audience's journey separately — a nonprofit program director and a Fortune 500 sustainability officer have completely different pain points, vocabularies, and trust signals.
-This shaped everything downstream: navigation structure, content hierarchy, imagery, and CTA placement.
+I mapped each journey separately: a nonprofit program director and a Fortune 500 sustainability officer have completely different pain points, vocabularies, and trust signals.
+That shaped everything downstream, from navigation structure to imagery to CTA placement.
+Rather than designing two sites or splitting the brand, I designed one language that shifts register through tone, imagery, and hierarchy.
+The brand stays unified; the conversation doesn't.

 Socialsuite homepage wireframe showing content hierarchy and user pathways